-Delivery of your letter to the inmate depends on courier and then the prison mailroom staff.
-TextBehind® Service does not control or influence postal service or prison mailroom staff in their standard process and timeframe.
-However, we strongly recommend that you should NOT create or add any contents to your letter that may contain any of the following elements:
+Delivery of your letter to the inmate depends on the courier and then the prison mailroom staff.
+TextBehind® service does not control or influence postal service or prison mailroom staff in their standard process and timeframe.
+However, we strongly recommend that you should NOT create or add any of the following type of contents to your letter:

 - Nudity / Sexually explicit photos.